Data Universal Numbering System: Details

 the United States government required that all organizations doing business with the federal government use a DUNS number as an identifier.
-After April 4, 2022, the federal government instead began using the Unique Entity ID created in SAM.gov.
+After April 4, 2022, the federal government instead began using the Unique Entity Identifier created in SAM.gov.

 Prior to DUNS numbers, the U.S. government used another coding system known as ACASS.
 The ACASS number was abolished on 5 October 2005, when a modernized platform replaced the ACASS system.